What is the Environmental Leaders Community?

 Why should I choose to live in this community?

-If you’re interested in raising backyard chickens, learning how to build a bike, or backpacking through old-growth forests, CEL is for you.
+If you’re interested in tackling complex environmental problems, Environmental Leaders is for you.
 Enthusiasm and curiosity are the only requirements.
-CEL welcomes students from any academic track, regardless of existing environmental knowledge.
-No matter what you hope to do for the environment, CEL is a great place to begin the journey.
-You’ll have the opportunity to learn from and work with urban farmers, forest ecologists, bike mechanics, and other community members who are actively shaping a sustainable future.
+This community welcomes students from any academic track, regardless of existing environmental knowledge.
+No matter what you hope to do for the environment, Environmental Leaders is a great place to begin the journey.

-You’ll get out of it what you put into it.
-Besides the orientation trip, you’re expected to complete three general education environmental studies courses—one per term.
-There are numerous optional activities like hikes, special lectures, tree plantings, and weekend camping trips.
+Besides the orientation trip, you’re expected to complete one environmental studies course in fall quarter and take the Environmental Leaders ARC seminar during fall and winter term.
+Sustainability is a foundational value at the UO and there are numerous activities available including hikes, special lectures, service projects, and weekend camping trips.
 You can participate in as many or as few of these as you like.

 What courses will we take?

-- These courses satisfy specific environmental studies minor or major requirements and are social science, science, and humanities group satisfying respectively.
+These courses satisfy specific environmental studies minor or major requirements and/or satisfy humanities and social science general education group requirements.

 Please note that communities can be moved to different residence hall buildings if the size or need of the community changes.